Computer-Programming-B/MicrobitThermometer/README.md

 A technical note on the Degree Symbol °
 -----------------
-The degree symbol ° is not supported on the LED display o the micro:bit.
+The degree symbol ° is not supported on the LED display of the micro:bit.
 The micro:bit LED display only supports ASCII characters 32 - 127 and the degree symbol ° is ASCII code 248.
 The asterix * or apostrophe ' are reasonable substitutes.
 (Note that even though they look very similar or even identical in some fonts, the apostrophe ' is not the same as the single quote ' which has a special meaning in Python.
 Python treats them differently because they have different ASCII codes.)

 Extensions
 ----------